 Synonyms: oral herpes labialis, cold sore

-Herpes simplex virus type 1 (HSV-1) is usually the cause of oral infection.
+Of the herpes viruses, herpes simplex virus type 1 (HSV-1) is usually the cause of oral infection.
 After primary infection, HSV-1 becomes latent, usually in the dorsal root ganglia of the trigeminal nerve.
-Rarely, herpes simplex virus type 2 (HSV-2) may cause primary infection of the oral cavity, typically in association with orogenital sex, but recurrent oral HSV-2 disease is rare.
+Rarely, herpes simplex virus type 2 (HSV-2) may cause primary infection of the oral cavity, typically in association with orogenital sex; however, recurrent oral HSV-2 disease is rare.